 The Policastros sought placement for Angela in a specialty hospital they found in Connecticut.
 The Policastros learned this beautiful facility had the ability to offer their daughter the therapeutic, nursing, and potential long-term care she required.
 The best part of this facility was the loving environment Angela was embraced with.

 The overall lack of services locally put additional emotional and physical strains on the Policastros, as they would travel to Connecticut over 2 hours away to spend time with their daughter.
 Angela succumbed to her frail state and passed away shortly after her first birthday.

-Faced with their personal tragedy, which was made worse by the many voids in the system, the Policastros committed themselves to improving the lives of medically frail children and their families.
+Faced with their personal tragedy, which was made worse by the many voids in the system, the Policastros committed themselves to improve the lives of medically frail children and their families.

 Angela’s House has worked very hard to create new programs and opportunities for medically frail children.
-The doors of our first home Angela’s House located in East Moriches opened in the fall of 2000 in a culmination of a ten-year effort by Bob Policastro.
+The doors of our first home Angela’s House located in East Moriches opened in the fall of 2000 as a culmination of a ten-year effort by Bob Policastro.
 This special home for children is the first of its kind.
 Named after his daughter, this beautiful home offers a loving environment with 24-hour nursing care.
 Once funding was secured, with the help of Assemblyman Harvey Weisenberg, Angela’s House worked in collaboration with IGHL, Independent Group Home Living, to build and operate this home.
 This collaborative effort became the foundation of an affiliation between two agencies.
 IGHL is recognized as a leader in providing services for people with developmental disabilities.
-They operate close to 40 homes, multiple day programs and many other supportive programs for individuals with intellectual disabilities.
-This affiliation has forged a new road for the future, using expertise of both agencies to help more families into the future.
+They operate over 50 homes, multiple-day programs, and many other supportive programs for individuals with intellectual disabilities.
+This affiliation has forged a new road for the future, using the expertise of both agencies to help more families in the future.
 In the Spring of 2005, we opened our second home in Smithtown to help another eight more children.